7 Ways To Nail Your First 7 Days As A Yacht Stew.

 Off Charter: When the boat is in between seasons or guest trips.
 You may be preparing for or completing a crossing to the Caribbean or another place and preparing for the next trip or in a shipyard for a boat refit and/or maintenance.

 You’re on charter what can you expect?
-As a junior stew you will generally start on Crew mess or Laundry shift learning how the boat works.
+As a junior stew you will generally start on the Crew mess or Housekeeping learning how the boat works.

 Crew Mess Shift

 Your new domain- fabulous as you don’t really have much to do with the guests!
 You look after the crew.
 You clean the crew mess (common area) for the crew, restock food and drinks, set the table for crew lunch and dinner, clean up after crew meals.
 You also do a daily or weekly clean of the captain’s cabin and make his bed.

 Whilst helping your laundry buddy deliver items as you make an effort to learn each cabin name and which guests are staying where on the boat.